 How to Make an Easy DIY Egg Wreath:

-I found these fill-able chicken wire wreaths at the dollar store and I liked the rustic farmhouse vibe.
-I promise I won’t go too country on you, but for a modern coop they’re the perfect little bit of rustic.
-I also like that they’re fill-able, so they’re easy to re-use and re-purpose.
-I do a lot of crafting projects (some for me, some for content here), so I like to re-use as much as I can – you’ll see me recycle and revamp supplies all the time to keep costs, and my environmental impact, down.
+I found these fill-able chicken wire wreath forms at the dollar store (here’s a similar style) and I liked the rustic vibe – a nice contrast with my very modern DIY coop design.
+I also really like that they’re fill-able, so they’re easy to re-use and re-purpose.
+I do a lot of crafting projects, so I like to re-use as much as I can.
+You’ll often see me recycle and revamp supplies all the time to keep costs, and my environmental impact, down.
 You could technically make a chicken wire wreath form from leftovers, but I had a bad chicken wire experience as a kid.
 I took an after school art class and we did really creative things, like make lino cut art for print making (sliced my hand open) and create a chicken wire sculpture (sliced my arms open).
 So I wasn’t feeling confident about making my own…

 After I found my wreath, I bought a few packs of plastic eggs from the dollar store as well.

-You can find wooden ones or pre-painted plastic which is probably a smarter idea for an easy DIY egg wreath.
-I decided to paint mine and chose three different shades of pale aqua – matched to my Ameraucana chicken eggs – and bought three sample pots of paint that were the closest match.
-In the end, all three shades looked the same (crap) and then, outside in the bright light and against my bold aqua coop door, they read almost white (crap).
+You can find wooden ones or pre-painted plastic.
+I decided to paint mine and chose three different shades of pale aqua – matched exactly to my Ameraucana chicken eggs.
+I bought three sample pots of very carefully chosen paint but, in the end, all three shades looked the same (oops) and then, outside in the bright light and against my bold aqua coop door, they read almost white (oops again).
 So it was a lot of work and an extra $10 in sample pots for nothing, lol.

 My advice is to save money and stick with one color and go brighter/bolder if you plan to hang your DIY egg wreath outside.
 Inside, the eggs look like a pale aqua (success!), but it’s too subtle for the bright light outside: